colejarczyk/doc/cookbook/how_to_add_new_field_to_entity.rst

         return $this->code;
     }

-Additionally let's assume that we want to set value of this field only during registration process.
-So we have to find method responsible for applying changes to domain object when customer is being registered.
-Bellow method is executed when application will be going to register customer.
+Additionally, let's assume that we want to set the value of this field only during the registration process.
+To do that, we need to find the method responsible for applying changes to domain object when customer is being registered.
+The method below is executed when application is going to register a customer.

 .. code-block:: php